 “It seems insane to think about it now, but in 1972 Jethro Tull conquered the world with a 43-minute-44-second song called Thick as a Brick, which comprised the entire album of the same name.
 Adventurous, dense, continuous, it even half made sense, both musically and lyrically.
 So what did Ian Anderson (Tull main man) and his talented crew do for a follow-up?
 Another album long song, of course, this one called A Passion Play, which proved even more dense and adventurous than Thick As A Brick.
 And I’m still trying to figure it out.
 Actually, that’s a lie.
 I gave up a long time ago, because as a friend concluded, ‘Man, you’ve gotta be Ian Anderson’s f***ing brain to know what any of that’s supposed to mean.’
 Which doesn’t mean I ever stopped listening to it, just thinking about it.
 I guess I just pretend I’m the guy’s brain for a while.”
 (Philip Random)

 “As the story goes, Strawbs main man David Cousins was rather choked at losing keyboard whiz kid Rick Wakeman to Yes.
 So, as was popular at the time, he consulted the Classic of Changes (aka the mystical I-Ching), which gave him a few lyrics if nothing else.
 ‘Humble must he constant be, where the paths of wisdom lead, distant is the shadow of the setting sun‘.
-Good enough for the lead-off track from 1972’s Grave New World, which I’d say it was their best album, but the Strawbs just aren’t that easy to pin down.
-It was as if losing Wakeman lit a fire under them.
+Good enough for the lead-off track from 1972’s Grave New World, which I’d say was their best album, but the Strawbs just aren’t that easy to pin down.
+As if losing Wakeman lit a fire under them.
 They’d prove all the bastards wrong.
 They’d expand the known universe without him.
 And they did, even if hardly anyone noticed.
-One of the best damned bands most people have never heard of, let alone heard.
-For a few years anyway.”
+One of the best damned bands most people have never heard of, let alone heard.”
 (Philip Random)